Firebrand Books

-Firebrand Books is a publishing house established in 1984 by Nancy K. Bereano, a lesbian and feminist activist, in Ithaca, NY.
-Karen Oosterhouse, its publisher since 2003, describes Firebrand as "the independent publisher of record for feminist and lesbian fiction and nonfiction," championing "authors whose work has been marginalized: women of color, women coming out of poverty, trans women, the genderqueer, and other underrepresented voices."
-It is among the many feminist and lesbian publishing houses that grew out of the Women's Press Movement; other presses of that period include Naiad Press, Persephone and Kitchen Table: Women of Color Press.
+Firebrand Books was a feminist and lesbian publishing house established in the fall of 1984 by Nancy K. Bereano, a lesbian and feminist activist, in Ithaca, New York.
+It is among the many feminist and lesbian publishing houses that grew out of the Women in Print Movement; other presses of that period include Naiad Press, Persephone, and Kitchen Table: Women of Color Press.